Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ```

 The <a href="/mqtt/arduino/" target="_blank">Losant Arduino firmware</a> uses MQTT to communication with devices.
 Once a MQTT payload is received, `handleCommand` will be called.
 As you can see, we are looking for a command called `refresh`.
 If received, it will print `L1` (Line One) and `L2` (Line Two) to the LCD screen.
 This allows us to easily edit and control what the screen displays with out having to continuously flash the device with new firmware.

+When sending larger payloads, you may have to [change a parameter to allow MQTT to send larger packet sizes.](https://forums.losant.com/t/sending-commands-with-larger-payloads/135)

 We have the inside temperature data - this is the temperature displayed in the Serial output.
 Now, we need to get the outside weather and time to display it.
 We will use a <a href="/workflows/overview/" target="_blank">workflow</a> for this.